tugrul512bit/AATPTPT/README.md

 ## Performance

 RTX 4070 can do ~20k updates per second.
 Ryzen 7900 has 1200 updates per second.
 Integrated-GPU of Ryzen 7900 has 500 updates per second.

+Extra performance can be gained by using 1 bit per pixel if there is only sand type of particle.
+Currently each pixel uses 1 byte so its possible to identify 255 different particle types.

+## OpenCL

+All parallelization is made through OpenCL and many hardware vendors support it.